Flag

 Economy

-Jordan's economy is characterized by a welcoming stance towards foreign investment, although the implementation of investment promotion policies is inconsistent, leading to challenges such as high electricity costs and water scarcity.
-Despite these hurdles, Jordan offers significant opportunities for foreign investors, particularly in sectors like technology, renewable energy, and tourism, supported by a well-educated workforce and numerous free trade agreements that enhance its attractiveness for manufacturing.
+Jordan's economy is characterized by a welcoming stance towards foreign investment, although implementation of investment promotion policies can be inconsistent.
+The country faces challenges such as high electricity costs and water scarcity, but it also offers significant opportunities, particularly in technology and tourism, supported by a well-educated workforce and numerous free trade agreements.

-Jordan's investment climate is characterized by government support for foreign investment, although implementation of policies can be inconsistent.
-While challenges such as high utility costs and bureaucratic inefficiencies exist, the country offers significant opportunities, particularly in sectors like technology and tourism, bolstered by free trade agreements that enhance its attractiveness for manufacturing.
-The Royal Hashemite Court's Economic Modernization Vision aims to attract $60 billion in investments over the next decade, targeting various high-value sectors.
+Jordan's investment climate is characterized by government support for foreign investment, although implementation of policies can be inconsistent, leading to challenges such as high electricity costs and water scarcity.
+The country offers significant opportunities for foreign investors, particularly in sectors like technology and tourism, bolstered by a well-educated workforce and numerous free trade agreements.
+However, restrictions exist in certain sectors, and foreign investors may face limitations on ownership and operational control.

 Floating Section Image